Lyceum: Sri Lanka

 Lyceum International School (abbreviated as LIS), popularly known as Lyceum and its students as Lyceumers, is the largest International School network in Sri Lanka providing all pre-primary, primary and secondary education.
 Lyceum also holds the title as the largest school in Sri Lanka with over 25,000 students and 3,300 teachers and staff (as of 2025 February).

 Lyceum International School was founded by Dr. Mohan Lal Grero in 1993, to foster all-round development through English-medium learning in Sri Lanka.
 At its inception, Lyceum International School had only seven students and four teachers.
 The school's motto is derived from the Ancient Greek aphorism "Know thyself".

-Uzbekistan and Tajikistan
+Uzbekistan

 Lyceums also emerged in the former Soviet Union countries after they became independent.
 One typical example is Uzbekistan, where all high schools were replaced with lyceums (litsey is the Russian term, derived from French lycée), offering a three-year educational program with a certain major in a certain direction.
 Unlike Turkey, Uzbek lyceums do not hold university entrance examinations, which gives students the right to enter a university, but they hold a kind of mock examination which is designed to test their eligibility for a certain university.